-For matters which need immediate consultation with a Safeguarding Officer the Safeguarding mobile 07795 487 645 should be called.
+For matters which need immediate consultation with a Safeguarding Officer the Safeguarding mobile 07795 487 645 or 07772 785 346 should be called.

 If, at any point there is a risk of immediate serious harm to a young person or vulnerable adult and a Safeguarding Officer is not available or you disagree with their decision making, a referral should be made to Children's or Adults Social Care immediately.
 Anybody can make a referral.